 This will only be counterproductive.
 Negative people have every right to be negative, as we all have our own issues that we have to deal with.
-You shouldn’t compare yourself with others, as your struggles are not the same as somebody else’s, even if it may look like it from the outside.
+You shouldn't compare yourself with others, as your struggles are not the same as somebody else's, even if they may look like it from the outside.

 Again, instead of trying to judge someone without fully knowing their struggles, try to be more helpful if you can.
 Focus your energy on actually spreading happiness and you may help the people around you be happier.

 💡 By the way: If you want to start feeling better and more productive, we've condensed the information of 100's of our articles into a 10-step mental health cheat sheet here. 👇

 Thrive under stress and crush your goals with these 10 instant tips for your mental health.